Defluencer/dit/streamer-cli/README.md

 Due to a bug in FFMPEG, original videos cannot be in .mkv containers, missing metadata will cause missing tracks in HLS master playlist.

+Refer to my scripts for inspiration in creating your own.